PennyLaneAI/qml/whatisqc.rst

     :width: 60%
     :target: javascript:void(0);

-Real devices that can carry out useful quantum algorithms consist of **many interacting components** and they must be able to correct errors that inevitably arise from **device–environment interactions**.
-Architectures that support error correction are referred to as *fault-tolerant*.

 Perhaps the primary ambition of the field of quantum computing nowadays is to **develop a scalable, fault-tolerant device on which any and all quantum algorithms can be implemented**.
 Research in specialized fields like quantum machine learning and quantum chemistry is already underway, but existing quantum hardware is currently limited to devices that are either small, noisy, or non-universal—a computing paradigm known as **noisy intermediate-scale quantum, or NISQ**.

+On top of that, real devices that can carry out useful quantum algorithms consist of **many interacting components** and they must be able to correct errors that inevitably arise from **device–environment interactions**.
+Architectures that support error correction are referred to as *fault-tolerant*.

 The bigger picture: quantum advantage
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~